ajiohjesse/slider/readme.md

-# **SLIDER PROJECT**
+# **`SLIDER PROJECT`**

-This project contains some JavaScript powered carousels built mainly for fun.
-These carousels can however be easily integrated into any javascript project or website.
+This project contains some JavaScript powered carousels that can be easily integrated into any website.

 ## **Carousels**